 What is the future of your company?
 What meaning do your employees draw from their work?
 Do you have a good company culture?

 These are elements that hold a lot of weight for the new millennial workforce.
 They want more than just high salaries and great perks – they want that feeling of a deeper meaning in their work, and also a sense of belonging.
 And if you want to bring a rock star employee on board and keep them there for the long term, you must have these in place.
 Otherwise, they’ll be ready to move on before you know it.

 When you have the elements above in place, that will draw a lot of interest.
 But you also need competitive salaries.
 Rock stars aren’t going to stick around when they’re working for peanuts.

 You can check websites like glassdoor.com to get insights into the salaries of your competitors.

 When you combine competitive salaries with culture and vision, potential rock star employees will be banging on your door.

 Know the “Rock Star Signs”

 What qualities will a rock star employee have?
 What exactly is it that makes them stand out?

-Here are some signs of a potential rock star employee:
+Here are some signs that you're hiring a potential rock star employee:

 - Effective communication skills.
 They speak and explain things clearly, and have a knack for connecting with people.